FriendsOfSymfony/FOSElasticaBundle/README.md

                             provider:
                                 query_builder_method: createIsActiveQueryBuilder

-Your repository must implement this method and return a doctrine query builder.
+Your repository must implement this method and return a Doctrine query builder.

 > **Propel** doesn't support this feature yet.